-C 2 C2.
-Name Commonly agreed standards for the semantic description of data consumption Category Enabler Weight 50% Question type Multiple choice (1 answer possible) Rationale This item examines whether and to what extent the digital public service uses or extends commonly agreed standards for to consume data, information and knowledge.
-This item examines the semantic behavioural interoperability specifications of data, information and knowledge consumed by the digital public service from other services.
-This item is compliant with the EIRA ABB Semantic Interoperability Specification Question To what extent does the digital public service use commonly agreed standards to semantically align the data, information and knowledge consumed? (ontology, data model, data syntax, data format) The digital public service does not use any commonly agreed standards to semantically align the data, information and knowledge consumed The digital public service uses custom standards to semantically align some of the data, information and knowledge consumed The digital public service uses formal standards to semantically align most of the data, information and knowledge consumed (e.g. e-Government Core Vocabularies) The digital public service uses formal standards to semantically align any data, information and knowledge consumed (e.g. e-Government Core Vocabularies, Asset Description Metadata Schema (ADMS) or DCAT Application Profile for Data Portals in Europe (DCAT-AP)), CPSV-AP, etc.) The digital public service uses ontology classes to semantically describe any data, information and knowledge consumed Examples National banks consumes data from the electronic administrative fee under a semantic alignment using custom data models The digital public service of electronic identities consumes data from other services using ftp server FileZilla Question logic Next question
+• The service does not use any commonly agreed standards to semantically align the data, information and knowledge consumed

+- The service uses custom standards to semantically align some of the data, information and knowledge consumed - The service uses formal standards to semantically align most of the data, information and knowledge consumed (e.g. e-Government Core Vocabularies) - The service uses formal standards to semantically align any data, information and knowledge consumed (e.g. e-Government Core Vocabularies, Asset Description Metadata Schema (ADMS) or DCAT Application Profile for Data Portals in Europe (DCAT-AP)), CPSV-AP, etc.) - The service uses ontology classes to semantically describe any data, information and knowledge consumed - Not applicable or not necessary (according to the scope of the service) - No answer

+- National banks consumes data from the electronic administrative fee under a semantic alignment using custom data models - The service of electronic identities consumes data from other services using ftp server FileZilla